Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Results

 \subsubsection{\textbf{Highly Personalized Stream Procedures.}}

-Stream procedures vary across platforms, streamers, and even products within one streamer's channel.
-There are no standards to guide streamers on how to sell products.
-Therefore, the procedures are highly personalized and selected by streamers themselves.
-It costs viewers huge efforts to select products.
+Stream procedures varied across platforms, streamers, and even products within one streamer's channel.
+There were no standards to guide streamers about how to sell products.
+Because the procedures were highly personalized and selected by streamers themselves, viewers encountered high costs when selecting products.

-Within the same streamer's channel, the problematic non-standardized procedures are incomplete presentation, versatile scenarios aiming to target multi-type customers, and unpredictable stream orders.
-Unlike product pages on e-shopping websites where product parameters and functions are presented in detail, product introductions on livestream are incomplete.
-The features or functions mentioned by streamers are highly selective and personalized.
-According to the participants, some streamers prepared stream scripts in advance, which articulated what aspects of products should be emphasized in stream and what aspects should not be mentioned.
-Streamers also communicated with vendors and revised the stream scripts accordingly.
+Within the same streamer's channel, non-standardized procedures including incomplete presentation, versatile scenarios aiming to target multi-type customers, and unpredictable stream orders led to problems.
+Unlike product pages on e-shopping websites, where product parameters and functions are presented in detail, product introductions on livestream were incomplete.
+The features or functions mentioned by streamers were highly selective and personalized.
+According to participants, some streamers prepared stream scripts in advance, which articulated which aspects of products should be emphasized in stream and which aspects should not be mentioned.
+Streamers also communicated with vendors and revised their stream scripts accordingly.
 P13 provided an example of an incomplete presentation.
-She said that in livestream, it was easy to see the quality and appearance of a product but hard to see the expired date.
+She said that in a livestream, it was easy to see the quality and appearance of a product but hard to see the expired date.
 The streamer only magnified the advantages of the products and did not tell customers the expired date.
 After receiving the product, customers would realize this.